briansimiyuj/doctor-appointment-app/README.md

     vi.
 Update the doctorSlots state with the time slots array vii.
 Run getAvailableSlots function when the doctor info is updated viii.
 Create a function to handle the slot selection
+      - Add the selected time slot to local storage

     #### Time slot management